-- drag-along clause: In the event of the sale or transfer by the Vine Funds to a third party other than Vine partners, by any means, of a majority of the shares subscribed as part of a reserved capital increase, and if the price of that sale/transfer is over €3.50, the Vine Funds may force the Front Line Luc Besson concert party to sell/transfer the same proportion of shares, on the same terms as those offered to the Vine Funds; - tag-along clause: At the request of Luc Besson, should the Vine Funds sell or transfer to a third party other than Vine partners, by any means, a majority of the shares subscribed under reserved capital increases, the Vine Funds must buy back or ensure that their buyer buys back the same proportion of shares held by the Front Line Luc Besson concert party, on the same terms as those offered to the Vine Funds.
+- drag-along clause: In the event of the sale or transfer by the Vine funds to a third party other than Vine partners, by any means, of a majority of the shares subscribed as part of a reserved capital increase, and if the price of that sale/transfer is over €3.50, the Vine funds may force the Front Line Luc Besson concert party to sell/transfer the same proportion of shares, on the same terms as those offered to the Vine funds; - tag-along clause: At the request of Luc Besson, should the Vine funds sell or transfer to a third party other than Vine partners, by any means, a majority of the shares subscribed under reserved capital increases, the Vine funds must buy back or ensure that their buyer buys back the same proportion of shares held by the Front Line Luc Besson concert party, on the same terms as those offered to the Vine funds.

-Following the cancellation of the sale of the shares of EuropaCorp SA on November 16, 2020 between Front Line, the seller, and Lambert Capital BV, the transferee, the 2,660,288 shares were returned to Front Line.
-Front Line again holds 15,596,191 shares and Lambert Capital BV 271,128 shares.
+Following the cancelation of the sale of the shares of EuropaCorp SA on November 16, 2020 between Front Line, the seller, and Lambert Capital BV, the transferee, the 2,660,288 shares were returned to Front Line.
+Front Line once again holds 15,596,191 shares.

-The shareholder agreement initially entered into on May 27, 2013 between Lambert Capital BV and Mr. Christophe Lambert, on the one hand, and Front Line and Mr. Luc Besson, on the other (AMF opinions 213C0631, 213C0686 and 214C0413) was terminated, which also put an end to their concert vis-à-vis EuropaCorp.
+The shareholder agreement initially entered into on May 27, 2013 between Lambert Capital BV and Christophe Lambert, on the one hand, and Front Line and Luc Besson, on the other (AMF opinions 213C0631, 213C0686 and 214C0413) was terminated, which also put an end to their concert vis-à-vis EuropaCorp.